 Holguin Returns to Rabaul

 On his first trip in 1981, Holguin was accompanied by former pilot Hal Winfrey.
-Together, they met Brian Bennett who took them to the Baining Mountains to Arumbum village.
+Together, they met Brian Bennett who took them to Arumbum village in the Baining Mountains.
 There, they located Mrs. Inui, who tended to Holguin's wounds and helped nurse him.